abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Associativity is not just about diagrams.
 For example, when we express relations using formulas, associativity just means that brackets don't matter in our formulas (as evidenced by the definition $(h • g) • f = h • (g • f)$).

 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. $(1 \times 2) \times 3 = 1 \times (2 \times 3)$.
-While division is not $(1 / 2) / 3 = 1 / (2 / 3)$.
+While division is not $(1 / 2) / 3 \neq 1 / (2 / 3)$.

 ## Commuting diagrams